ASKurz/Experimental-design-and-the-GLMM/README.md

 * sex research
 * substance use trials

 Other interesting topic areas are okay, too.
-For any of these topic areas, the studies could gold-star examples of their method, or have substantial flaws.
+For any of these topic areas, the studies could be gold-star examples of their method, or they could have substantial flaws.
 They could have large effect sizes, or they could show little difference among conditions.
+They could be citation classics, or something you just published last month.

 ## Other things the book will contain: